9 Ways to Fix App Switcher Not Working in iOS 26 on iPhone/iPad

 Prima facie, the app switcher glitch is a byproduct of a software glitch.
 Hence, you can get the better of it through the tried and tested tricks.

-1. Ensure That Your Screen Guard Is Not Damaged and Working Perfectly
+1. Ensure That Your Screen Guard is Not Damaged and is Working Perfectly

 • If your screen guard is damaged, worn out, or of poor quality, it may prevent touch gestures from working properly.
 Therefore, make sure you are not dealing with a faulty screen protector.